drop-stones/slides/virtual_machines/ch2.md

 \* Example code is written in high-level language, but it can be written in assembly language for higher performance easily.

 ##### Pros and Cons
 <span style="color: green">Pros</span>: simple, easy to understand
 <span style="color: red">Cons</span>: very high performance cost

-Reasons for high performance cost
+Reasons for high performance cost:
 - Single PowerPC instruction → Tens of instruction in the target ISA
 - Many branch instructions (depending on hardware implemenations)